tensorflow/tensorflow/g3doc/DeclarativeRewrites.md

 ### Supporting auxiliary ops

 A declarative rewrite rule supports multiple result patterns.
-One of the purpose is to allow generating _auxiliary ops_.
+One of the purposes is to allow generating _auxiliary ops_.
 Auxiliary ops are operations used for building the replacement ops; but they are not directly used for replacement themselves.

 For the case of uni-result ops, if there are multiple result patterns, only the value generated from the last result pattern will be used to replace the matched